 \section{Estimation with Missing Data under a Parametric Model Framework}

 In this section, we address estimation and inference in the presence of missing data, operating under a parametric model that reflects the underlying data-generating process.
-The primary methodological approach involves constructing a cost function derived from either maximum likelihood estimation (MLE) or maximum a posteriori (MAP) estimation, depending on the nature of the unknown parameter of interest.
-The latter approach can be further regularized to incorporate structural assumptions or prior knowledge available to the practitioner (such as low-rank constraints, parameter restrictions, or other domain-specific information.)
+The primary methodological approach involves constructing a cost function derived from maximum likelihood estimation (MLE) estimation, under ignorable and non-ignorable missing-data mechanisms.
+This approach can be further regularized to incorporate structural assumptions or prior knowledge available to the practitioner (such as low-rank constraints, parameter restrictions, or other domain-specific information.)